Neudorf / Odessa S. Russia Data; Glueckstal / Odessa S. RussiaData; Hoffer Genealogy; Remmick-Hubert Home Site

 • hills, mounds, valleys, a few level tracts

-• 500 dessiatines of wooded valleys [oak, ash, linden, apple, pear]
+• Had 500 dessiatines of wooded valleys [oak, ash, linden, apple, pear]

-• 100 houses for each family of colonists were built of stamped earth in the early years and exchanged for stones supplied from the Dniester; added to this were stone walls, with avenue of trees
+• 100 houses for each family of colonists were built of stamped earth in the early years and exchanged for stones supplied from the quarry near the Dniester River, which was about 8 miles in distance; added later were stone walls, with avenue of trees

 • Councillor Rosenkampf named the colony Neudorf